thomasgtaylor/how.wtf/content/post/2022-12-01-how-to-push-an-empty-commit-in-git.md

 git push
 ```

-The commit will be pushed without any changes.
+The commit will be pushed without requiring changes.

 # Why is this useful?